husarion/static_docs_deprecated/src/core2/manuals/hardware.md

 ## hExt ##

-CORE2 is equipped with one hExt port.
+CORE2 is equipped with one hExt port (Shrouded Box Header: 2×10-Pin, 0.1" (2.54 mm) Male).

 hExt is a universal expansion port which contains 12 GPIO pins and very popular communication interfaces used in embedded systems: UART, I2C and SPI.
 The purpose of this port is to enable the communication with various electronic modules, (e.g. with the external servo driver) or creation your own ones.